zkarpinski/cloud-custodian/docs/source/azure/configuration/authentication.rst

     AZURE_ACCESS_TOKEN=fake_token
     AZURE_SUBSCRIPTION_ID=ea42f556-5106-4743-99b0-c129bfa71a47

-You will also find this configuration in tox.ini.
+You will also find this configuration in `test.env`.

 Managed Service Identity
 ------------------------